airbus-seclab/android_emuroot/README.md

 * the ADB server of to get information from the emulated device and spawn shells inside
 * the GDB server of QEMU to get information about the memory layout of the emulated device and patch values in memory.

-The scheme below shows the interaction between all the elements:
+The scheme below shows the interactions between all the elements:

 ![Android_Emuroot working environment](docs/android_emuroot_working_env.png)